clszzyh/elixir_bot/README.md

 ​```
 ```

-See also [sand package](https://github.com/bopjesvla/sand) for sandbox.
+See also [sand package](https://github.com/bopjesvla/sand) for elixir sandbox.

 ## Commands

-Create a github issue or comment a issue with
+Create an issue or comment with

 ```sh
 @ex-bot {{command}} {{args}}